 Mor milagai 4

 Asafoetida 2 pinches

 - Whisk the buttermilk nicely without any lumps.
+Add salt to this and mix well.
 Add rice flour to this.
 You can use store bought rice flour or idiyappam flour.

 - Whisk this nicely without any lumps.